José Argüelles: Influences

 Argüelles' principal teacher and mentor was the unconventional Tibetan Buddhist and former monk Chögyam Trungpa, with whom he studied at Naropa University (then the Naropa Institute) in the mid-1970s.
 Argüelles' significant intellectual influences included Theosophy and the writings of Carl Jung and Mircea Eliade.
 Astrologer Dane Rudhyar was also one of Argüelles' most influential mentors.

-Argüelles cited several Native American influences, among them Hopi elders Dan Katchongva and Thomas Banyacya and Lakota medicine man Arvol Looking Horse as well as part-Cheyenne author Frank Waters; part-Lakota, former Mormon, beat generation poet Tony Shearer; and Anishinaabe spiritual leader Vincent La Duke (a.k.a.
+Argüelles cited several Native American influences, among them Hopi elders Dan Katchongva and Thomas Banyacya and Lakota medicine man Arvol Looking Horse as well as part-Cheyenne author Frank Waters; part-Lakota, former Mormon, Beat Generation poet Tony Shearer; and Anishinaabe spiritual leader Vincent La Duke (a.k.a.
 Sun Bear).

 New Age influences included Chuluaqui Quodoushka founder Harley Reagan, and Brooke "Medicine Eagle" Edwards.

 Later in his life, Argüelles adopted the "Banner of Peace" from a design created by the Russian painter, explorer, and mystic Nicholas Roerich to accompany the adoption of the Roerich Pact for protecting cultural properties during wartime.

-Criticism

-Argüelles' calendar is based on a different day-count than the traditional Maya calendar.
-For example, in the traditional count January 1, 2005 is 5 Muluk, while in the Dreamspell it is 2 Etznab.
-This is attributed to a change of 52 days in the count that Argüelles made to accommodate a "time shift' in 1992.
-As mathematician Michael Finley notes:

-Since the 365 day Maya haab makes no provision for leap years, its starting date in the Gregorian Calendar advances by one day every four years.
-The beginning of Argüelles' year is fixed to July 26.
-Thus his count of days departs from the haab as it was known to Maya scribes before the Spanish conquest.
-Argüelles claims that the Thirteen Moon Calendar is synchronized with the calendar round.
-Clearly, it is not.

 Two critics have pointed out that many of Dreamspell's influences come from non-Maya sources, such as the 13-month/28-day calendar, a magic square devised by Benjamin Franklin, the I Ching, numerology, and assorted mystical and pseudoarchaeological works such as Erich von Däniken's Chariots of the Gods?
 (1970), which emphasizes theories of ancient astronauts.